FAQ

 The Proposed Class

-Who is ABLE TO BE PART OF theSE Claims?
+WHO IS ABLE TO BE PART OF THIS CLAIM?

 Six separate claims are being brought against six proposed defendants, and therefore there are six separate class definitions.
 Each class definition will be largely similar and can be summarised as follows: